 Middle Park Stakes Preview: Tips, Betting Offers and Odds, 3.00 at Newmarket, 28 September 2019

 One of the real highlights of Newmarket’s three day Cambridgeshire meeting is the Middle Park Stakes for the juveniles.
-Here we take a look at the best odds and racing offers and provide our betting tips for one of the top two year old 6f contests of the year.
+Here we take a look at the race in more detail and offer up our betting tips for one of the top two year old 6f contests of the year.

 This Group 1 event was first run at Newmarket way, way back in 1866.
 Now restricted to two year old colts, the contest offers £180,000 in total prize money.
 This year’s renewal looks as good as ever and we’ve got two great betting tips to help you enjoy it even more!

 Odds correct at the time of writing and are subject to change.

 - Siskin to win at 9/2 with Coral